- Join Stake to get a free share worth up to $150 USD.

-Stake has recently launched in the UK, giving access to a US trading platform to UK residents too.
+Stake has also launched in the UK, New Zealand and Brazil, giving access to a US trading platform to residents of those countries too.
 However, Stake itself is based and regulated in Australia and is thus predominantly designed for Australian users.

-Fortunately, US stock markets dominate the global equities scene, with NYSE and Nasdaq occupying first and second rankings in market value, with a combined value well in excess of the total of the next eight.
-Stake offers access to over 3,500 US shares and ETF's.
+There are close to 2,500 company shares and ETFs available to trade on the ASX, but US stock markets dominate the global equities scene, with NYSE and NASDAQ occupying first and second rankings in market value, having a combined value well in excess of the total of the next eight.
+Stake offers access to over 6,000 US shares and ETF's.
 Anyone interested in the US stock market, but struggling to access it from another country, will find the Stake app suited to them.

 How much does it cost?

 The big bonus of the Stake app is that you can trade within the US market, commission-free.
-Unlike a lot of its competitors, Stake doesn't charge fees when you make a trade using their app.
+Unlike a lot of its competitors, Stake doesn't charge fees when you make a US trade using their app.
 This is ideal for small-time investors and anyone looking for fee-free stock access.
-Stake also has no account-keeping or custody fees, but there is a flat USD $2 charge for each withdrawal from your Stake account into your bank account.
+Stake also has no account-keeping or custody fees.

 Although the main app itself is free to use, you can opt into a USD $9 per month Stake Black plan to access the premier tier benefits, which include instant access to sales proceeds and stock analysis from experts.
 Pay a year's subscription and get a discounted rate of USD $90 (USD $7.50 per month).

-There is a slight catch, however.
-Since Stake operates using US dollars, you will need to transfer any US dollars you have into your Stake account, or convert Aussie dollars into US dollars.
+There is a slight catch for USD trading accounts, however.
+Since Stake you will need to fund your account in US dollars, you will need to transfer any US dollars you have into your Stake account, or convert Aussie dollars into US dollars.
 Stake currently has a 0.7% fee to convert other currencies into US dollars, with a minimum conversion fee of USD $2.
 Stake's competitors also charge currency conversion fees, often higher than Stake's.
 Besides subscriptions for Stake Black, currency exchange is how they primarily generate revenue.

 Pros and cons

-- Gives users access to US shares markets without the need for a US trading account.
+- Gives Aussies access to US shares markets without the need for a US trading account.
 This is ideal for residents outside of the US who want to trade in US shares.

-- The easy-to-use interface is suited to investors of different experience levels.
+- The easy-to-use interface + charts is suited to investors of different experience levels.
 So, whether you are familiar with share trading or not, you will quickly get used to using this app.

-- Zero commission and custody fees.
+- Zero commission for US trades.
 This means you don't have to consider additional charges when making trades through Stake.

 - Streamlined US tax compliance.
 Stake sign-up includes automatic submission of the US tax form required to avoid paying a higher rate of US tax on trading profits.
 A fee of USD $5 is payable for this service.